johnHostetter/manim-beamer/README.md

-# manim-beamer: Beamer format in manim-slides!
+# manim-beamer: Beamer format in manim-slides! :tada:

 This repository is meant to complement [manim-slides](https://github.com/jeertmans/manim-slides), and does not override it.
 Contained within are a few helpful classes to emulate the [LaTeX beamer format](https://www.overleaf.com/learn/latex/Beamer) within manim-slides!